jquery-ui-bootstrap/jquery-ui-bootstrap/README.md

 ##Project status

-This project is currently under a code-freeze until mid-July 2012.
-At that time we will begin work on both moving the project over to using LESS and on getting Bootstrap 2.0 support in place.
-We will also target jQuery UI 1.8.21 (latest).
-The aim will be to get a stable release ready by end of July/early August.

-Thank you for your patience.
-We know that it's been a few months since the last release but we hope to have wrapped up enough work on other projects in order to focus on this one soon.
-If you would like to get involved in any of the 2.0 sprints, please feel free to express your interest [here](https://github.com/addyosmani/jquery-ui-bootstrap/issues/56).
+This project is under active, but slow development.
+There has been a great deal of work done in branches to introduce compatibility with jQuery UI 1.9 and further work done to move us towards using LESS and improved parity with Bootstrap 2.x.

+At this time, I am seeking contributors interested in helping us finally complete the work needed to be Bootstrap 2.x compatible.
+This would involve helping in your spare time across a few weeks and you would be given credit in the project README.

+As one of the (currently) more popular open-source jQuery UI themes I would love to get out a new release sometime soon and your help with this would be greatly appreciated.

 ##Demo

-For a live preview of the theme, see [http://addyosmani.github.com/jquery-ui-bootstrap](http://addyosmani.github.com/jquery-ui-bootstrap).
+For a live preview of the current theme, see [http://addyosmani.github.com/jquery-ui-bootstrap](http://addyosmani.github.com/jquery-ui-bootstrap).

 A [blog post](http://addyosmani.com/blog/jquery-ui-bootstrap/) with some more details about the project is also available.